Beacon of the day | Rural 'boy' becomes Jamaica's Rhodes Scholar 2021; he almost didn't apply - Jamaica Beacon

 “I had to leave my community to take advantage of numerous opportunities to realize my dreams.
 I want to bridge that opportunity gap and bring the resources to the people in these overlooked parts of our island to release the untapped potential.
 I strongly believe that Jamaica’s most important natural resource is its people,” Fitzroy added.

-Fitzroy, having lost his father, grew up with his sister Kimberly and mother Florence Wickham.
-He noted that his grandmother, Lillian Brown, was also revered in the community.
+He, having lost his father, grew up with his sister Kimberly and mother Florence Wickham.
+He noted that his grandmother, Lillian Brown, was also well known in the area.

 Fitzroy is bent on becoming a neurosurgeon, neuroscientist and actor.